enkomat/enkomat.github.io/index.md

 * This was a project for an university course, where each student was tasked to create a program with Python.
 Built using [Pygame](https://www.pygame.org/).
 * The project's [GitHub repository](https://github.com/enkomat/ot-harjoitustyo) contains more information and full source code.
 * Progress: ███▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁ 15%

-#### I've sadly yet to finish and release a complete game, but would love to get a shot at it with a good team.
-Developing solo has definitely been a quest, but I'm pretty sure that at this point it'd be easier to get to the next level doing it the opposite way.
-Would be stoked to get to work with some more seasoned developers. 🦾

-## Random extras and recs. 👀
-* Music is near and dear.
-Have been going at it with various machines - from my home computer to an [SP-1200](https://en.wikipedia.org/wiki/E-mu_SP-1200) - since I was pretty young.
-Used [FL Studio](https://www.image-line.com) for a long time, but switched to [Ableton](https://www.ableton.com) around five years ago.
-  * [Goodhertz](https://goodhertz.co) make some of the best audio plugins around.
-Especially the [Vulf Compressor](https://goodhertz.co/vulf-comp/) is a beast.
-  * [Oeksound](https://oeksound.com/) is an amazing Finnish plugin company.
-[Soothe](https://oeksound.com/plugins/soothe2/) is basically black magic for your mix.
-  * [Stompenberg FX](https://www.thomann.de/gb/stompenberg_devices.html) by Thomann.
-Actual hardware guitar pedals soldered and tampered with, so you can connect to them through the internet and plug them into your own guitar virtually.
-An interesting writeup about the process [here](https://www.thomann.de/blog/en/stompenberg-effects/).
-* Play quite a bit of chess.
-Got hooked around 2014.
-99% of my games have been online, but have played some at the local chess club as well.
-  * [Blitztactics](https://blitztactics.com) is a super addictive, fast paced variation on traditional chess puzzles.
-  * [Lichess](https://lichess.org) a free and open source alternative to [chess.com](https://www.chess.com/).
-Hands down the best place to play online chess.
-  * [Aimchess](https://aimchess.com) is great for structured daily drills.
-Makes getting better a bit less of a Sisyphean ontaking.
-* Games and just about all aspects of making a game are obviously things I obsess about.
-Haven't been playing as much as I'd want to recently, and have a growing list of games I should get to.
-  * [Game Programming Patterns](https://gameprogrammingpatterns.com) by Robert Nystrom is such a masterpiece of an introductory game programming book.
-An overview of 20 different popular programming patterns with absolutely zero non-essential stuff.
-  * [Flow in Games](http://jenovachen.info/abstract) by Jenova Chen is a great read for anyone interested in game design.
-Gets to the core of one of the biggest reasons people love to play, the flow state.
-    * Jenova Chen also directed [Journey](https://store.steampowered.com/app/638230/Journey/), [Flower](https://store.steampowered.com/app/966330/Flower/) and [flOw](https://en.wikipedia.org/wiki/Flow_(video_game)).
-All beautiful games in their own right.
-  * [Johanna Pirker](https://www.youtube.com/c/JohannaPirker42) has some really interesting gamedev related interviews and lectures on her channel.
-  * [Kenney](https://www.kenney.nl/assets) makes some amazing public domain assets.
-If you want to get a project started quick, these will help!